Tech Made Simple

 All of the Roku Streaming Players Compared

-I've been a big fan since Roku launched more than 10 years ago, and although I have tested all of the players on the market, I always come back to Roku for my personal use.
-That's because Roku streaming players support more services than any other, offering thousands of streaming channels and more than half a million movies and TV shows to watch.
-And, in my experience, Roku’s software is the most efficient when it comes to finding what you want to watch no matter where it’s streaming, allowing you to find free, rental, and purchase options wherever available.
+I've been a big fan since Roku launched more than 10 years ago, and although I've tested all the players on the market, I always come back to Roku for my personal use.
+That's because Roku streaming players support more live TV channels than any other and offers thousands of streaming channels and more than half a million movies and TV shows to watch.
+In my experience, Roku's software is the most efficient when it comes to finding what you want to watch, no matter where it's streaming, allowing you to discover free, rental, and purchase options wherever available.

 Roku Model Comparison Chart